Tarkashilpa-Technologies/ts-base-project-corporate-website-nextjs/README.md

 ## Naming Notes

-- **Avoid abbreviations:** Use clear, meaningful names in CSS, style files, components, functions, and any other place where naming is required.
+- **Avoid abbreviations:** Use clear, meaningful names in CSS, style files, components, functions, and any other place where naming is required; as a general rule, name variables as nouns and functions as verb+noun.
 - **Overriding Predefined Styles:** To maintain consistent styling and prevent unexpected UI bugs, avoid overriding default HTML tag styles (like h1, p, ul, etc.) and Bootstrap’s built-in classes (like .btn, .container, .row, etc.).
 - **Component names:** The component name must match its file name exactly.
 - **Class naming conventions:**
   - **Module-specific classes** (CSS Modules) → `camelCase`
   - **Common/global styles** → `kebab-case`
 - **SCSS variables:** Always use `kebab-case` for naming variables (e.g., `$primary-color`, `$font-size-large`).
+- **Prefix SCSS Classes:** When writing SCSS (or CSS) classes, always add a 'app-' prefix to class names to avoid conflicts or unintended overrides from external libraries such as Bootstrap (e.g app-text-center).
 - **Utility:** Name the file according to the function it exports.
 It’s generally a good idea to keep one main function per utility file for clarity.
 Include more than one function in a utility file if they perform the same operation with slight variations; in such cases, name the file to reflect the function’s overall purpose.

 ## SEO friendly Website